RoboStack/jupyter-ros/README.md

-# ROS Support for jupyter notebooks
+# ros2 Support for jupyter notebooks

+This is a fork of the `jupyter-ros` project created by Wolf Vollprecht (@wolfv) for `ros2`.

 While the Jupyter ecosystem has been widely adopted by the Data Science and Machine Learning community, the robotics community has not jumped on the band wagon yet!
-Most tools around ROS, the Robot Operating System, are built using Python and QT.
+Most tools around ros2, the Next-Generation of the Robot Operating System, are built using Python and QT.

 However, using QT seperates the user away from the code.
-We've built an initial version of the ROS tools for jupyter notebook, trying to promote a rich, interactive experience for Robotics developers utilizing the power of the jupyter notebook.
+We've built an initial version of the ros2 tools for jupyter notebook, trying to promote a rich, interactive experience for Robotics developers utilizing the power of the jupyter notebook.